MohitShridhar/genima/README.md

 **Is multi-gpu training supported?**

 Yes for the diffusion agent, since it's based off [HF diffusers](https://huggingface.co/docs/diffusers/en/index).
-But no for the controller, since TiGeR only supports single-GPU training.
+But no for the controller, since RoboBase only supports single-GPU training.
 You can use other ACT implementations to train the controller.

 **Will the real-robot code be released?**